puppetlabs-toy-chest/puppetlabs-azure/README.md

 ## Usage

-You can create Azure Virtual Machines using the following:
+You can create Azure Virtual Machines using the following with the classic API:

 ~~~
 azure_vm_classic { 'virtual-machine-name':